ASHdevelopment/standards/ember.md

 Any new code written should only contain one-way data-binding

 > Why?
-One of our Front End principles is DDAU, data down actions up.
-Also, two-way data-binding can have unexpected side effects.
+Two-way data-binding can have unexpected side effects.
+It is harder to debug, timing can be an issue on what value gets bound, and it can unknowingly create endless loops in your code.

 ```javascript
 //Bad